Hospice Payments Up 2.9%, HOPE Tool Coming

 Clarification on Conditions of Participation (CoPs), payment requirements

-Responding to stakeholder feedback, CMS proposes several clarifications related to the CoPs’ election statement and various hospice payment requirements:
+Responding to stakeholder feedback, CMS finalizes several clarifications related to the CoPs’ election statement and various hospice payment requirements:

 • To add the physician member of the hospice interdisciplinary group as an individual who may review the clinical information for each patient and provide written certification it’s anticipated the patient's life expectancy is six months or less if the illness runs its normal course.